speckworks/new-year-chaos-/README.md

-This is a Brute Force Solution for analyzing contents of a queue and whether the order of the queue can be achieved through 3 swaps
+This is a Brute Force Solution for analyzing contents of a queue and whether the current order of the queue can be achieved through 3 swaps